MATRIX vs. Docebo

 Ease of use

 MATRIX is very intuitive and easy to use.
-In addition, it includes an online help center, with videos, getting started guides, and searchable help content.
-MATRIX also has a rapid response support forum where staff members typically respond to questions within 15-30 minutes during business hours.
+In addition, it includes an online help center with videos, getting started guides, and searchable help content.
+MATRIX also has a rapid response support forum where staff members typically respond to questions within 15-30 minutes during business hours 24/5.

 Docebo is fairly easy to use.
-It also includes an online help center with screenshots, searchable help content, and email support.
+It also includes an online help center with screenshots, searchable help content and email support.
 There is phone support available for administrators, but only for the Docebo Enterprise pricing plan.

 MATRIX Help center